Domestic and Family Violence Work AwareWhen Domestic and Family Violence comes to Work

 In an emergency situation telephone the police by dialing 000

 Domestic and Family Violence is a Workplace Issue

-The effects of DFV can have a significant impact on employees well being and safety but and on their workplaces affecting the economic strength of the organisation.
+The effects of DFV can have a significant impact nor only on employees well being and safety but on their workplaces, affecting the economic strength of the organisation.